cmollekopf/kube-project-com/features.md

 Kube is in early development but our goals are clear.
 To create a stable, understandable and effective communication and collaboration platform for end users and project managers alike.
 Our key-stone feature of the application is the email client, and that is our initial focus.

 Kube is a modern communication and collaboration client built with [QtQuick](http://doc.qt.io/qt-5/qtquick-index.html) on top of a high performance, low resource usage [core](http://kube-sink.readthedocs.io/en/latest/design/).
-It provides online and offline access to all your mail, contacts, calendars, notes, todo's and more.
+It provides online and offline access to all your mail and contacts.
 With a strong focus on usability, the team works with designers and UX experts from the ground up, to build a product that is not only visually appealing but also a joy to use.

 * An easy to use and beautiful UI that let's you focus on what you need to accomplish.
 * Fast and powerful when you need it, getting out of your way when you don't.
 * Full offline access so you can rely on Kube no matter where you are.
+* GPG based end-to-end encryption.
+* Keyboard navigation to get around quickly.
+* Fulltext search.

 ## Development

-We're not aiming to produce a product that caters to all usecases, but one that does what it does well.
+We're aiming to produce a product that does what it does well, even if that means not catering to all usecases.
 We want a codebase that is maintainable by a small team, and that  can move fast.
 We want it to be cheap and easy to prototype new features, without compromising the quality of the rest of the [system](http://kube.readthedocs.io/en/latest/design/).
 Last but not least, we want portability accross a variety of platforms, including mobile, not only witha portable codebase, but also with different UI's catering to the various formfactors.

 For Developers:
 * A small and concise codebase that is easy to modify and evolve.